makersacademy/airport_challenge/README.md

  => nil
 ```
 I am also able to create the variable `plane` in `irb` to equal `airport.land` which returns `nil`.
+Upon reflection of what to do next, I realised there is another verb in the user story: `instruct`.
+So I am going to refactor my domain model and code to reflect this.